slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 ## Learn more about user management
 User management can get much more complicated, and in a normal production setup we would disable root login, give every team member a user account on the server, and do a lot more in-depth configuration of the user accounts on the server.
-Our objective is to secure against red-team, so we will do the absolute minimum that achieves that goal, so that we have time to do all the things that secure against red-team, instead of spending the whole week doing enterprise-grade user management.
+Our objective is to secure against Red Team, so we will do the absolute minimum that achieves that goal, so that we have time to do all the things that secure against Red Team, instead of spending the whole week doing enterprise-grade user management.

 See [this ubuntu article](https://help.ubuntu.com/14.04/serverguide/user-management.html) for more info on managing users (our servers are debian, but ubuntu is based on debian, and its article is much more friendly).